eipiguy/roleplay/0_encounter/characters.md

 A garden of strange vegetables no one can identify that seem to move.

-You could swear the plant on the patio looks like a weird succulant bush made of fingers.
+You could swear the plant on the patio is made of fingers.

 #### Tinker